oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/field-acl.md

  ```

- If you have existing entity, additionally new migration should be created that will set `field_acl_supported` property for entity:
+If you need to allow manage ACL for field of an entity for which you cannot modify @Config annotation you can set `field_acl_supported` with migration:

 ```